near/NEPs/specs/Standards/MultiToken/README.md

 High-level explanation:

-Alice needs to issue a single transaction to `games` that will internally issue a cross contract call to `compound`.
+Alice needs to issue a single transaction to `games.near` that will internally issue a cross contract call to `compound.near`.

-The initial transaction to `games` is made with `compound` as the receiver of a set token_ids and amounts from `alice`.
+The initial transaction to `games.near` is made with `compound.near` as the receiver of a set token_ids and amounts from `alice.near`.

 This call then waits on a response from `compound`.
 If `compound` responds with failure, the tx is aborted.